nuxeo/nuxeo-bench-site/content/11b-documents.md

 #### Architecture used During Data Import

 During the import:

 - we used a 5xM80 Atlas cluster for the Archive repository to import the data fast enough
 - we scaled the number of Nuxeo worker nodes from 2 to 8 when needed
-- we used up to 2 dedicated Nuxeo nodes for data ingestion
+- we used up to two dedicated Nuxeo nodes for data ingestion

 <img src="/images/11b/38-phase2-import-arch.png" alt="Phase 2: Import architecture" width="800px">

 #### Run Architecture

 Once the data has been imported, we can reconfigure the platform to be more cost-efficient and allocate resources where needed:

 - no more injector node is needed
-- we downscale the archives repository
+- downscale the archives repository
   - 5xM80 NMVe to 5xM40 EBS
-- we scale out the Nuxeo interactive nodes to allow a better throughput when using the REST API
+- scale out the Nuxeo interactive nodes to allow a better throughput when using the REST API

 <img src="/images/11b/39-phase2-run-arch.png" alt="Phase 2: Run architecture" width="800px">